Liz Barbour's Creative Feast

 6 cups vegetable, chicken, or beef stock

-1 inch piece fresh ginger, sliced thinly or chopped fine
+1-inch piece of fresh ginger, sliced thinly or chopped fine

 1 garlic clove, sliced thinly or chopped fine